FIVE JEWELS OF WISDOM

 intentionally, you must first have the desire to hurt that person.
 While the

-technique of harmlessness covers a large area of negative desire, there is
+technique of harmlessness encompasses a wide range of negative desires, there

-still an equally large area of selfish desire to which even spiritually
+is still an equally large area of selfish desires to which even spiritually

-advanced people can so easily succumb.
-Desire is simply an emotive thought
+advanced people can easily succumb.
+Desire is simply an emotive thought focused

 At this stage, a distinction should be made between positive and

 negative desires.
-Positive desires are those that enhance one's development and
+Positive desires are those that enhance one's own development

-help those around one.
-Take, for instance, the desire to become a doctor, a
+and benefit those around them.
+Take, for instance, the desire to become a

-scientist, an artist, or the best human being one can be.
-These are positive
+doctor, a scientist, an artist, or the best human being one can be.
+These are

-desires and a natural part of the human experience.
-The diversity of human
+positive desires and a natural part of the human experience.
+The diversity of

-interests provides the individual with many potential experiences.
-Positive
+human interests provides individuals with numerous potential experiences.

-desires indicate one's true direction and should be encouraged.
+Positive desires indicate one's actual direction and should be encouraged.

 Negative desires can manifest themselves as selfish desires.
 Wishing or

-longing for anything unattainable will certainly cause suffering in one form or
+longing for anything unattainable will undoubtedly cause suffering in one form

-another.
-Whether you want to be wealthier or younger or desire another person's
+or another.
+Whether you want to be wealthier or younger or desire another

-partner, your desire will eventually lead to suffering.
-Likewise, craving
+person's partner, your desires will eventually lead to suffering.
+Likewise,

-things you cannot afford will cause dissatisfaction with your current
+craving things that you cannot afford will lead to dissatisfaction with your

-lifestyle.
-The desire for wealth is a negative one that has tempted many people
+current lifestyle.
+The desire for wealth is a negative one that has tempted

 one's emotional well-being.
 These are comparison, ambition, and